openSUSE/ansible-obs/README.md

 Test ansible:

 ```
-ansible obs -i staging -a "hostnamectl"
+ansible obs -i inventory/staging.yml -a "hostnamectl"
 ```

-The command should be sent via ssh to your VM.
+The command will be sent via ssh to your VM.

 Generate a snapshot from your VM

 Run the playbook:

 ```
-ansible-playbook -i staging deploy_without_migration.yml -vv
+ansible-playbook -i inventory/staging.yml deploy_without_migration.yml -vv
 ```

 ... do whatever you want with the VM ...